|

 of the intensity of the conflict.

-disorder wasn't just brainwashing or programming by a parent.
+However, he thought that this wasn't just brainwashing or programming by a parent.
 It was

-in support of the alienating parent's campaign of denigration against
+confounded by what Dr. Gardner called self-created contributions by the child in support of the alienating parent's campaign of denigration against

-(PAS), a new term that includes the contribution to the problem made
+the targeted parent.
+He called this disorder Parental Alienation Syndrome (PAS), a term that included the contribution to the problem made

 by both the parent and the child.